bitPogo/kmock/docs/src/howto/proxy.md

 }
 ```

-In case you deal with overloaded methods you need to give additionally those methods a hint, which is composed of the argument types.
+In case you deal with overloaded methods or methods with generics you need to give additionally those methods a hint, which is composed of the argument types of the Template.
-Also if you mixin generics on the methods you have to reference them as well.
 Consider following source:
 ```kotlin
 interface SampleGenericRemoteRepositoryMock {